 Listen to Wilson Du’s KidneyTalk Podcast: Renal Warrior: The Power is Within You

-Debbie Drayer, Pharm.
-D, is a pharmacist with post-graduate training in dialysis and clinical pharmacy work with a non-profit dialysis provider.
-She transitioned to Amgen in 2010 in a medical support role and has supported the nephrology community in clinical, research, and educational initiatives since.
+Debbie Drayer, PharmD, is a pharmacist who has post-graduate training in dialysis and clinical pharmacy work with a nonprofit dialysis provider.
+In 2010, she transitioned to the biotechnology company Amgen, working in a medical support role and has supported the nephrology community in clinical research and educational initiatives ever since.

 Dinesh Chatoth, MD, is currently supporting the evolution of Home Therapies at Fresenius Kidney Care.
-He is Medical Director for a Fresenius Kidney Care hemodialysis unit in Lawrenceville, GA, and former Chairman of FMCNA’s East Medical Advisory Board.
-A member of the FMCNA Corporate Medical Advisory Board and the Fresenius Physician Technology Group,Dinesh Chatoth, MD, is President and CEO of Georgia Nephrology in Atlanta and lectures extensively on chronic kidney disease management.
+He is Medical Director of a Fresenius Kidney Care hemodialysis unit in Lawrenceville, GA, and a former Chairman of FMCNA’s East Medical Advisory Board.
+A member of the FMCNA Corporate Medical Advisory Board and the Fresenius Physician Technology Group, he is President and CEO of Georgia Nephrology in Atlanta and lectures extensively on chronic kidney disease management.

 Listen to Gail Dewald’s KidneyTalk podcast: Nephrology Nurses: The Lifeline of Kidney Care